chaos-mesh/website/blog/2020-9-25-chaos-mesh-1.0-chaos-engineering-on-kubernetes-made-easier.md

 ![Chaos-Mesh-1.0 - Chaos-Engineering-on-Kubernetes-Made-Easier](/img/chaos-mesh-1.0.png)

-Today, we are proud to announce the general availability of Chaos Mesh® 1.0, following its entry into CNCF as a [sandbox project](https://pingcap.com/blog/announcing-chaos-mesh-as-a-cncf-sandbox-project) in July, 2020.
+Today, we are proud to announce the general availability of Chaos Mesh 1.0, following its entry into CNCF as a [sandbox project](https://pingcap.com/blog/announcing-chaos-mesh-as-a-cncf-sandbox-project) in July, 2020.

 <!--truncate-->